ibm-cloud-docs/EventStreams/messagehub121.md

 ## Which plan is best for me?

-### Message Hub Public
+### {{site.data.keyword.messagehub}} Public
-I want to consume Message Hub.
+I want to consume {{site.data.keyword.messagehub}}.
 Consuming a multi-tenant service with some performance limitations is not an issue for me.

-### Message Hub Premium
+### {{site.data.keyword.messagehub}} Premium
-I want to consume Message Hub.
+I want to consume {{site.data.keyword.messagehub}}.
 I have performance and other functional requirements that go beyond the public service.
 I am happy to pay a premium for a single-tenant version of the service on shared network and shared compute.

-### Message Hub Premium++
+### {{site.data.keyword.messagehub}} Premium++
-I want to consume Message Hub.
-I require more isolation than the Message Hub Premium plan.
+I want to consume {{site.data.keyword.messagehub}}.
+I require more isolation than the {{site.data.keyword.messagehub}} Premium plan.
 I would like an isolated network and isolated compute by having the service deployed within my IBM Cloud Dedicated.next VPC.

 ## Security
 {: security}

-IAM  service key and SASL are used as the authentication method to access Message Hub resources
+IAM  service key and SASL are used as the authentication method to access {{site.data.keyword.messagehub}} resources

 New and existing applications can connect to both a multi tenant & single tenant resource